ashgreen23/VeloCD/README.md

 VeloCD has two main components.
 The first is the core VeloCD software tool, which is python based but also calls R functions and packages.
 It is run from the command line using  a .sh file (RunRNAVelocity.sh).

 The other component is a set of R and shell (.pbs) scripts that allow the user to go from raw fastq files to the input files required by VeloCD: spliced and unspliced transcript expression.
 These scripts have been designed to work on ubuntu computers (version 10+) but can alternatively be run via a ubuntu virtual box.
 These scripts are in the /PreProcessing sub-directory.
 Example files that can be input straight into this tool are in /ExampleData, alongside expected example output files.
 This analysis is expected to take approximately 5 minutes if run using the full range of possible hyperparamters.

+## Note for Mac Users

+In this forked repo I have adapted the python script RNAVelocity_Main.py and the shell script RunRNAVelocity.sh to suit Mac usage.
+These scripts contain comments specifying where I have made an adaptation but essentially, in the main script, self.embedding_knn is defined more than once and I add to.array() here to prevent the use of the deprecated .A later in the script (this may be helpful to users of other operating systems with newer python versions too).
+In the running script, the syntax in the choice of M1 or M2 required editing for use in shell on a Mac system.
+These changes are reflected in this repo.

 ## Dependencies
 The following packages are required to run VeloCD, please ensure that you have python 3 and R installed.
 This software has been tested on R version 3.6.3 onwards (latest version tested: 4.4.2) and Python 3.9 onwards (latest version tested: 3.13).
 Install time is expected to take up to a few hours if all dependencies require manual installation.
 The following dependencies can be installed via the bash command line: